brokenthorn/mssql-database-backup-service/README.md

    messages outputted directly to the console by just calling the executable with no arguments.

-More command line arguments are availabl.
+More command line arguments are available.
 Read the [Topshelf](http://topshelf-project.com/) project documentation.

 ## The `sql_commands.json` file